MASQ-Project/Node/README.md

 neighbor in question.
 The `<IP address>` is the public IP address of that neighbor, and the `<port>` numbers are the clandestine ports on which the neighbor is listening.
 If this other Node is one you're running yourself, you'll see it print this information to the console when it comes up.
 If it's somewhere else on the Internet, you'll probably receive this information in an email or chat message to copy/paste onto your command line.
-You can specify as many `--neighbor`s as you like.
+You can specify as many `--neighbor` parameters as you like.

-* `--bootstrap_from <public key>;<IP address>;<port>,<port>,...`
-This parameter has the same format as `--neighbor` above.
-It tells your SubstratumNode where to find a bootstrap Node.
-A bootstrap Node is a special kind of Node that does not route any data, but that holds information about the other Nodes in the SubstratumNetwork.
-If you specify `--bootstrap_from`, you should not specify `--neighbor`, and vice versa.
-(This is a temporary restriction that will be lifted in the future.)
-Again, you can specify `--bootstrap_from` as many times as you like.

 * `--node_type < standard | bootstrap >`
-This is how you tell SubstratumNode whether to start up as a bootstrap Node or as a standard (non-bootstrap) Node.
+This is how you tell SubstratumNode whether to start up as a bootstrap-only Node or as a standard (non-bootstrap) Node.
 If you're interested in running data through the system, you won't find the `bootstrap` option particularly fulfilling, but you should feel free to try it if you like.
-Note: Bootstrap Nodes must start up with no knowledge of their environment, so `--node_type bootstrap` will tolerate neither `--neighbor` nor `--bootstrap_from`.
+Note: Bootstrap-only Nodes must start up with no knowledge of their environment, so `--node_type bootstrap` will not tolerate `--neighbor`.

 * `--port_count <n>`
 Specify the number of clandestine ports your SubstratumNode should listen on.
 It will select the port numbers and